kubernetes/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 Microsoft maintains a multi-architecture image with Linux and Windows amd64 support at `mcr.microsoft.com/oss/kubernetes/pause:3.5`.
 This image is built from the same source as the Kubernetes maintained image but all of the Windows binaries are [authenticode signed](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/authenticode) by Microsoft.
-For this reason the Microsoft maintained image is recommended for production environments.
+The Microsoft maintained image is recommended for production environments when signed binaries are required.

 #### Compute